m-holton/match_samples/README.md

 9. one
    - flag that tells program to call stableMarriageRunner and do one to one matches
 10. only_matches
     - flag that makes program filter out none matched samples at the end of matching before the metadata is outputted

 ## Input File Format
 inputdata must be a tab separated file such as a .tsv.
-T he top column contains the metadata catagories and the left most row contains the sample ids.
+The top column contains the metadata catagories and the left most row contains the sample ids.

 keep, control, and case should all contain one sqlite statement per line.
 Two statements that are usefull to use are the IN and NOT IN statements.